iterative/dvc.org/static/docs/commands-reference/get.md

 ## Description

-DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another DVC repository into the present
-<abbr>workspace</abbr>.
-The `dvc get` command downloads such a <abbr>data
+DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another DVC repository into the current working directory, regardless of whether it's a DVC project.
+The `dvc get` command downloads such a <abbr>data artifact</abbr>.
-artifact</abbr>.

 The `url` argument specifies the external DVC project's Git repository URL (both HTTP and SSH protocols supported, e.g. `[user@]server:project.git`), while